Cancer Research Fundraising Campaign

 Check Out Our Next Trial My Sunrise Day:

-01. Saturday 07 December Sunrise: Balls Head
+02. Sunrise: Balls Head

 Balls Head Reserve in Waverton, Sydney has a rich history and was frequently used by the local Aboriginal community prior to 1916 and still has historic art sites and rock engravings to this day.
 The reserve was named after Lieutenant Henry Lidgbird Ball, a commander of the First Fleet of 1788.
 In 1912, the Australian Army claimed the land and built a Quarantine Depot to service boats operating from Quarantine Station at North Head.
 The land has now become a public parkland offering stunning views over Sydney Harbour and the harbour bridge.
 The parkland with its natural beauty offers an interesting history and vantage point overlooking the Sydney skyline.
+Meet at Waverton for a 7.30am departure.
 Distance approximately 7km.
 Expected finish time is 10.00am.

-03 Saturday 11 January Sunrise: Beyond Sheldon Forest
+03. Saturday 05 April Sunrise: Beyond Sheldon Forest

 In the back of Turramurra, you will discover a number of tracks that meanders through the beautiful bushland of Sheldon Forest and Rofe Park, along ridge tops, through open forest on the hill slopes and down to the creek side that runs through its beautiful valley.
 Sheldon Forest is of high conservation status because it contains some of the last remnants of the endangered ecological communities Sydney Turpentine Ironbark Forest and Blue Gum High Forest.
 This ‘must do walk’ will take us through these rainforest environs for the most part capturing beautiful flowing streams that boast a number of small waterfalls.
 The forest too, has an abundance of native birdlife.
 Their calls create a pleasant atmosphere for our early morning sunrise.
+Meet at Turramurra for a 7.30am departure.
 Distance approximately 7km.
 Expected finish time is 9.45am.

-Note: Our club charges a $10.00 event subscription/donation that is payable on the day of the event.
+Note: Our club charges a non-member $10.00 event subscription/donation that is payable on the day of the event.

 100% of all subscriptions received from the TrialMySunrise goes to our cancer research fundraising campaign.
 Our club's beneficiary is the Australian Cancer Research Foundation.